Federico Faggin: SGS-Fairchild

 In 1967, Faggin joined SGS-Fairchild, an Italy-based joint venture between the Italian company Società Generale Semiconduttori and the American firm Fairchild Semiconductor.
 There, he pioneered the MOS metal-gate process technology and designed the first two commercial MOS integrated circuits.
 Impressed by his achievements, the company transferred Faggin to Fairchild's Palo Alto, California offices in February 1968.
 When Fairchild exited the joint venture, he accepted a job offer to stay on with Fairchild.

-Silicon Valley career

 Fairchild Semiconductor

 In Palo Alto, Faggin led the development of silicon-gate technology (SGT), designing its unique process architecture.
 SGT, a MOSFET with a silicon self-aligned gate, became one of the most transformative advancements in microelectronics.

 SGT laid the foundation for all modern NMOS and CMOS integrated circuits.
 It enabled key innovations, including MOS semiconductor memory chips, the first microprocessor, and the first CCD and EPROM with floating silicon gates.
 Replacing the earlier metal-gate MOS technology, SGT was rapidly adopted worldwide, and within a decade, it rendered bipolar transistors-based integrated circuits obsolete.